geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 Congratulations!
 You’ve just done a GEOS-Chem simulation on the cloud, without spending any time on setting up your own server, configuring software environment, and preparing model input data!

-The default setting only runs the model for 20 minutes, for demonstration purpose.
+The default simulation length is only 20 minutes, for demonstration purpose.
 The "r4.large" instance type we chose has only a single, slow core (so it is cheap, just ~$0.1/hour), while its memory is large enough for GEOS-Chem to start.
 For serious simulations, it is recommended to use "Compute Optimized" instance types with multiple cores such as "c5.4xlarge".

 .. note::
   The first simulation on a new server will have slow I/O and library loading because the disk needs "warm-up".
 Subsequent simulations will be much faster.